Everest Base Camp Trek Return By Helicopter

 What to Expect at Everest Base Camp Trek with Helicopter?

-Everest Base Camp with Helicopter Tour helps the traveler explore the beauty of the Everest Region on the northern side of Nepal.
+Helicopter return from Everest Base Camp Tour helps the traveler explore the beauty of the Everest Region on the northern side of Nepal.
 The Amazing view of the Himalayan range in the Everest region can be seen on our journey to Kala Pathar.
 Reaching the base camp of the world's highest mountain within a few hours is not a joke for all the travel freaks across the globe.

 We will also be having a short Tea break before heading towards Lukla.
 A delicious Nepali lunch will be served in Lukla.
 It is the most critical luxurious Everest Base Camp Trek place for trekking routes around the Khumbu Region.
 Lukla is the gateway to all the mountains around Everest.

 Also, Sherpa Culture and lifestyle are other keys to making this place more beautiful than it was.
 Many monasteries can be seen on our way to Kala Pathar and Lukla.
-Everest Base Camp tour by Helicopter will efficiently fulfill your dream of being in one of the highest spots.
+EBC trek helicopter transfer will efficiently fulfill your dream of being in one of the highest spots.

 Benefits of Booking Everest Base Camp Trek Return by Helicopter with Us (AdventureAlitudeTreks)